xformerfhs/filesigner/README.md

 It is not stored and therefore cannot be stolen and misused by attackers.
 However, it is still possible to verify the signature using the public key.

-How can you now protect against an attacker dropping his forged artifact and generating the signature with the appropriate program?
+Now, how can you protect against an attacker dropping his forged artifact and generating the signature with the appropriate program?

 When artifacts are published, they and the signature file are stored.
 The public key used is made known to the recipients of the artifacts by another means.